leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 undertaken successfully without their participation or approval.
 These bankers are, of course, able men possessed of large fortunes; but the most potent factor in their control of business is not the possession of extraordinary ability or huge wealth.
-The key to their power is Combination — concentration intensive and comprehensive — advancing on three distinct lines:
+The key to their power is Combination--concentration intensive and comprehensive--advancing on three distinct lines:

-First: There is the obvious consolidation of banks and trust companies; the less obvious affiliations — through stockholdings, voting trusts and interlocking directorates — of banking institutions which are not legally connected; and the joint transactions, gentlemen's agreements, and "banking ethics" which eliminate competition among the investment bankers.
+First: There is the obvious consolidation of banks and trust companies; the less obvious affiliations--through stockholdings, voting trusts and interlocking directorates--of banking institutions which are not legally connected; and the joint transactions, gentlemen's agreements, and "banking ethics" which eliminate competition among the investment bankers.

 Second: There is the consolidation of railroads into huge systems, the large combinations of public service corporations and the formation of industrial trusts, which, by making businesses so "big" that local, independent banking concerns cannot alone supply the necessary funds, has created dependence upon the associated New York bankers.

-But combination, however intensive, along these lines only, could not have produced the Money Trust — another and more potent factor of combination was added.
+But combination, however intensive, along these lines only, could not have produced the Money Trust--another and more potent factor of combination was added.

 Third: Investment bankers, like J. P. Morgan & Co., dealers in bonds, stocks and notes, encroached upon the functions of the three other classes of corporations with which their business brought them into contact.
-They became the directing power in railroads, public service and industrial companies through which our great business operations are conducted — the makers of bonds and stocks.
-They became the directing power in the life insurance companies, and other corporate reservoirs of the people's savings — the buyers of bonds and stocks.
-They became the directing power also in banks and trust companies — the depositaries of the quick capital of the country — the life blood of business, with which they and others carried on their operations.
+They became the directing power in railroads, public service and industrial companies through which our great business operations are conducted-the makers of bonds and stocks.
+They became the directing power in the life insurance companies, and other corporate reservoirs of the people's savings-the buyers of bonds and stocks.
+They became the directing power also in banks and trust companies--the depositaries of the quick capital of the country--the life blood of business, with which they and others carried on their operations.
 Thus four distinct functions, each essential to business, and each exercised, originally, by a distinct set of men, became united in the investment banker.
-It is to this union of business functions that the existence of the Money Trust is mainly due.*
+It is to this union of business functions that the existence of the Money Trust is mainly due.
+(Obviously only a few of the investment bankers exercise this great power;
+but many others perform important functions in the system, as hereinafter described.)

-The development of our financial oligarchy followed, in this respect, lines with which the history of political despotism has familiarized us : — usurpation, proceeding by gradual encroachment rather than by violent acts;
-subtle and often long-concealed concentration of distinct functions, which are beneficent when separately administered, and dangerous only when combined in the same persons.
+The development of our financial oligarchy followed, in this respect, lines with which the history of political despotism has familiarized us:-usurpation, proceeding by gradual encroachment rather than by violent acts; subtle and often long-concealed concentration of distinct functions, which are beneficent when separately administered, and dangerous only when combined in the same persons.
 It was by processes such as these that Caesar Augustus became master of Rome.
-The makers of our own Constitution had in mind the dangers to our political liberty when they provided so carefully for the separation of governmental powers.
+The makers of our own Constitution had in mind like dangers to our political liberty when they provided so carefully for the separation of governmental powers.

-THE PROPER SPHERE OF THE INVESTMENT BANKER
+## The Proper Sphere of the Investment Banker

-The original function of the investment banker was that of dealer in bonds, stocks and notes; buying mainly at wholesale from corporations,
+The original function of the investment banker was that of dealer in bonds, stocks and notes; buying mainly at wholesale from corporations, municipalities, states and governments which need money, and selling to those seeking investments.
+The banker performs, in this respect, the function of a merchant;

-*Obviously only a few of (ho invest nicrit bimkors oxorrisc this Krcat power;
-but many others perf(jrin important functions in the system, as hereinafter described.

-Municipalities, states and governments which need money, and selling to those seeking investments.
-The banker performs, in this respect, the function of a merchant; and the function is a very useful one.
+and the function is a very useful one.
 Large business enterprises are conducted generally by corporations.
 The permanent capital of corporations is represented by bonds and stocks.
 The bonds and stocks of the more important corporations are owned, in large part, by small investors, who do not participate in the management of the company.
 Corporations require the aid of a banker-middleman, for they lack generally the reputation and clientele essential to selling their own bonds and stocks direct to the investor.
-Investors in corporate securities, also, require the services of a banker middleman.
+Investors in corporate securities, also, require the services of a banker-middleman.
 The number of securities upon the market is very large.
-Only a part of these securities is listed on the New York Stock Exchange; but its listings alone comprise about sixteen hundred different issues aggregating about $26,500,000,000, and each year new listings are made averaging about two hundred and thirty-three to an amount of $1,500,000,000.
-For a small investor to make an intelligent selection from these many corporate securities — indeed, to pass an intelligent judgment upon a single one — is ordinarily impossible.
+Only a part of these securities is listed on the New York Stock Exchange; but its listings alone comprise about sixteen hundred different issues aggregating about $26,500,000,000, and each year new listings are made averaging about two hundred and thirty-three to an amount of
+$1,500,000,000.
+For a small investor to make an intelligent selection from these many corporate securities--indeed, to pass an intelligent judgment upon a single one--is ordinarily impossible.
 He lacks the ability, the facilities, the training and the time essential to a proper investigation.
 Unless his purchase is to be little better than a gamble, he needs the advice of an expert, who, combining special knowledge with judgment, has the facilities and incentive to make a thorough investigation.
 This dependence, both of corporations and of investors, upon the banker has grown in recent years, since women and others who do not participate in the management, have become the owners of so large a part of the stocks and bonds of our great corporations.
-Over half of the stockholders of the American Sugar Refining Company and nearly half of the stockholders of the Pennsylvania Raliroad and of the New York, New Haven & Hartford Railroad are women.
+Over half of the stockholders of the American Sugar Refining Company and nearly half of the stockholders of the Pennsylvania Railroad and of the New York, New Haven & Hartford Railroad are women.

-Good-will — the possession by a dealer of numerous and valuable regular customers — is always an important element in merchandising.
-But in the business of selling bonds and stocks, it is of exceptional value, for the very reason that the small investor relics so largely upon the banker's judgment.
-This confidential relation of the banker to customers — and the knowledge of the customers' private affairs acquired incidentally — is often a determining factor in the marketing of securities.
+Good-will--the possession by a dealer of numerous and valuable regular customers--is always an important element in merchandising.
+But in the business of selling bonds and stocks, it is of exceptional value, for the very reason that the small investor relies so largely upon the banker's judgment.
+This confidential relation of the banker to customers--and the knowledge of the customers' private affairs acquired incidentally--is often a determining factor in the marketing of securities.
 With the advent of Big Business such good-will possessed by the older banking houses, preeminently J. P. Morgan & Co. and their Philadelphia House called Drexel & Co., by Lee, Higginson & Co. and Kidder, Peabody, & Co. of Boston, and by Kuhn, Loeb & Co. of New York, became of enhanced importance.
 The volume of new security issues was greatly increased by huge railroad consolidations, the development of the holding companies, and particularly by the formation of industrial trusts.
 The rapidly accumulating savings of our people sought investment.
 The field of operations for the dealer in securities was thus much enlarged.
 And, as the securities were new and untried, the services of the investment banker were in great demand, and his powers and profits increased accordingly.

-CONTROLLING THE SECURITY MAKERS
+## Controlling the Security Makers

 But this enlargement of their legitimate field of operations did not satisfy investment bankers.
 They were not content merely to deal in securities.
 They desired to manufacture them also.
 They became promoters, or allied themselves with promoters.
 Thus it was that J. P. Morgan & Company formed the Steel Trust, the Harvester Trust and the Shipping Trust.
 And, adding the duties of undertaker to those of midwife, the investment bankers became, in times of corporate disaster, members of security-holders' "Protective Committees"; then they participated as "Reorganization Managers" in the reincarnation of the unsuccessful corporations and ultimately became directors.
-It was in this way that the Morgan associates acquired their hold upon the Southern Railway, the Northern Pacific, the Reading, the Erie, the Pere Marquette, the Chicago and Great Western, and the Cincinnati, Hamilton & Dayton.
+It was in this way that the Morgan associates acquired their hold upon the Southern Railway, the Northern Pacific, the Reading, the Erie, the Père Marquette, the Chicago and Great Western, and the Cincinnati, Hamilton & Dayton.
 Often they insured the continuance of such control by the device of the voting trust; but even where no voting trust was created, a secure hold was acquired upon reorganization.
 It was in this way also that Kuhn, Loeb & Co. became potent in the Union Pacific and in the Baltimore & Ohio.

 But the banker's participation in the management of corporations was not limited to cases of promotion or reorganization.
-An urgent or extensive need of new money was considered a Bufficicnt reason for the banker's entering a board of directors.
+An urgent or extensive need of new money was considered a sufficient reason for the banker's entering a board of directors.
 Often without even such excuse the investment banker has secured a place upon the Board of Directors, through his powerful influence or the control of his customers' proxies.
 Such seems to have been the fatal entrance of Mr. Morgan into the management of the then prosperous New York, New Haven & Hartford Railroad, in 1892.
-When once a banker has entered the Board — whatever may have been the occasion — his grip proves tenacious and his influence usually supreme; for he controls the supply of new money.
+When once a banker has entered the Board--whatever may have been the occasion--his grip proves tenacious and his influence usually supreme; for he controls the supply of new money.

 The investment banker is naturally on the lookout for good bargains in bonds and stocks.
-Like other merchants, he wants to buy his merchandise cheap.
+Like other merchants he wants to buy his merchandise cheap.
 But when he becomes director of a corporation, he occupies a position which prevents the transaction by which he acquires its corporate securities from being properly called a bargain.
 Can there be real bargaining where the same